Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Acknowledgements

 \section{Acknowledgements}

 SCA thanks Willy Hereman and Alexandr Chernyavskiy for valuable discussions.
 DS is grateful to the Department of Mathematics \& Statistics at Brock for support during the initial phase of this work and thanks David Amundsen for productive discussions that provided valuable insights and ideas.
-Both authors are indebted to Thomas Wolf for helpful remarks on numerical solutions.
+Both authors thank Andrzej Wereszczy\'nski for very helpful physics comments and are indebted to Thomas Wolf for useful remarks on numerical solutions.